fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+what makes a person genuinely happy is not how much they have, but how little they need to be content.
+  Seneca

 The only person you are destined to become is the person you decide to be.
   Ralph Waldo Emerson